© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Shrewsbury Abbey (including pulpit) is a scheduled monument protected by Historic England under reference 1003718.
 View the official record →

-Shrewsbury Abbey is a Benedictine monastery founded in 1083 by Roger de Montgomery, Earl of Shrewsbury, and represents one of the major religious houses of medieval Shropshire.
+Shrewsbury Abbey is a Benedictine monastery founded in 1083 by Roger de Montgomery, Norman Earl of Shrewsbury, and dedicated to the Holy Cross.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003718.

 Shrewsbury Abbey (including pulpit) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003718.